dangdennis/portfolio-v4/src/content/post/dont-pick-ocaml-to-prototype-web-apps.md

 Check out the Caqti code below that executes a vector search with Postgres's `pg_embedding`, and returns a list of tuples of results.
-It's not really the simplest code. [ppx_rapper](https://github.com/roddyyaga/ppx_rapper) exists to make writing caqti code easier, but when you compare it to Typescript's Prisma or Drizzle, or .NET's EntityFramework or Dapper, life is a bit harder.
+It's not really the simplest code, although it's very type-safe.
+An extension [ppx_rapper](https://github.com/roddyyaga/ppx_rapper) exists to make writing caqti code easier, but when you compare it to Typescript's Prisma or Drizzle, .NET's EntityFramework or Dapper, or Python's sqlalchemy, life is harder.

 ```
 open Caqti_request.Infix